One-Day Meeting in Combinatorics

 4.05 pm Tea

 Anyone interested is welcome to attend, and no registration is required.
-Some funds may be available to contribute to the expenses of research students who wish to attend the meeting.
-Further details can be obtained from Alex Scott (scott at maths.ox.ac.uk).
+Some funds may be available to contribute to the expenses of research students who wish to attend.
+For any inquiries, please contact Alex Scott (scott at maths.ox.ac.uk).
 Support for this event by the London Mathematical Society and the British Combinatorial Committee is gratefully acknowledged.

 Abstracts